 The Company assesses its operating performance using a set of key performance indicators, which include MAUs, MPUs and ARPPU.
 Fluctuations in operating data were primarily a result of changes in the number of players who played, downloaded (in the case of mobile games and PC games) and paid for virtual items and premium features in the games.
-Using these key performance indicators helps the Company monitor its ability to offer engaging online games, the popularity of its games, the monetisation potential of its player base and the degree of competition in the online game industry, and as a result, it allows the Company to adjust its business strategies from time to time.
+Using these key performance indicators helps the Company monitor its ability to offer engaging online games, the popularity of its games, the monetisation potential of its player base and the degree of competition in the online game industry, and as a result, it allows the Company to continuously improve its business strategies.

-As at 31 December 2022, the Company's (i) RPG mobile games and web games had approximately 231.8 million cumulative registered users, composed of approximately 173.1 million web game users and approximately 58.7 million mobile game users; (ii) casual games had approximately 683.0 million cumulative activated downloads; (iii) HTML5 games had approximately 38.6 million cumulative registered users; (iv) PC games had approximately 1.8 million cumulative copies sold; and (v) console games had approximately 397,000 cumulative copies sold.
-For December 2022, the Company's (i) RPG mobile games and web games had approximately 0.4 million MAUs, composed of approximately 0.3 million mobile game MAUs and approximately 0.1 million web game MAUs; and (ii) casual games had approximately 6.3 million MAUs.
+As at 31 December 2023, the Company's (i) RPG mobile games and web games had approximately 234.8 million cumulative registered users, composed of approximately 173.3 million web game users and approximately 61.5 million mobile game users; (ii) casual games had approximately 711.9 million cumulative activated downloads; (iii) HTML5 games had approximately 39.4 million cumulative registered users; (iv) PC games had approximately 1.9 million cumulative copies sold; and (v) console games had approximately 493,000 cumulative copies sold.
+For the month of December 2023, the Company's (i) RPG mobile games and web games had approximately 0.2 million MAUs, composed of approximately 0.1 million mobile game MAUs and approximately 0.1 million web game MAUs; and (ii) casual games had approximately 5.8 million MAUs.